-So What is DevOps?
+What is DevOps?

-Is it New?
+Is It New?

-For those of us who do internal software tool development as part of their job (either from scratch, or to customize and configure), DevOps has always been a part of the reality that we have lived with day-in and day-out for at least a decade or two.
-Just as Agile Development calls for generalizing specialists across functions, we have had to do the same across the enterprise:
+For those of us who do internal software tool development as part of their job (either from scratch or to customize and configure), DevOps has always been a part of the reality that we have lived with day in and day out for at least a decade or two.
+Just as agile development calls for generalizing specialists across functions, we have had to do the same across the enterprise:

-We've had to be process experts, application development experts, application deployment exports, tool support and administration experts, etc., for most all the business-activities and their processes surrounding those tools.
+- We have had to be process experts, application development experts, application deployment exports, tool support and administration experts, etc., for most all the business-activities and their processes surrounding those tools.

 Is it Elitist?

-It is Just a Fad?
+Is It Just a Fad?

-Another danger is that of being perceived as a trendy fad – and thus something that can safely be ignored by the vast majority!
+Another danger is that of being perceived as a trendy fad and, thus, something that can safely be ignored by the vast majority!